 Contract execution refers to the process of formally finalizing a contract by having all involved parties sign it, thus making it legally binding and enforceable.
 Execution signifies that all parties agree to the terms and conditions outlined in the document and are committed to fulfilling their respective obligations.

 Once a contract is executed, it takes effect, meaning the parties must begin performing the duties outlined in the agreement.
-In some cases, additional formalities may be required, such as notarization or witness signatures, to validate the execution.
+Contracts can be signed with a wet or electronic signature, and in some cases, additional formalities may be required, such as notarization or witness signatures, to validate the execution.

 Importance of Contract Execution: